vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 ### Retreive an Access Token with Postman
-Click on this link if you are looking for more details : [Refreshing an access token (offline access)][offline]
+Click on this link if you are looking for more details : [refreshing an access token (offline access)][offline]

 The request's format to retrieve the Access Token should look like that :
 ```